 The holidays are the most profitable time of the year for many retailers.
 In 2022, e-commerce makes up 38% of total retail sales in the UK with record high growth rates as a result of the pandemic.

-As the holidays approach, it’s a good time to think about how to prepare your eCommerce store for the season.
+As the holidays approach, it’s a good time to think about how to prepare your eCommerce store for the season, utilising ecommerce automation to enhance efficiency and sales.
 Whether you’re just starting an online store or you’re looking to optimise sales for the one you already have, these 10 tips will help you get the most out of your eCommerce site this holiday season.

 1. Prepare your eCommerce website for online visitors